xcloudtech/rt-state/README.md

 - [createS](https://github.com/duchiporexia/rt-state#createS)

-  A simplified version of `create` function to create `non-reactive` components.
-The components created by this function can be only re-rendered when its props change. (non-reactive)
+  A simplified version of `create` function to create `reactive` components.

   There is no `setup` function, just a `render` function.
-There is no rt-state API calls within the `render` function.
-For example, there shouldn't be any local state* in it, so it's impossible to update the component with its local state*.
-However, it is still reactive for the external state*.
+If you want to create local states, please use `rst.useRState`/`rst.useRStateS` instead of `rst.state`/`rst.stateS`.
+Besides, it is reactive for the external states when they are used in the `render` function.

 #### watch APIs